Zijian-Zeng/INFO30005-PROJECT/README.md

 3. For appointment, students must create the appointment first in order for staff to approve or decline
 4. Study hubs are only for students, and analytics are only for staff

-All the request data can be found in the JSON file attached.
+All the API testing request data can be found in the "meetute_API_testing" JSON file for Postman to import.

 ## Guides for back-end APIs: /api/...